St Cuthbert's Church, Edinburgh: Services and music

-St Cuthbert's holds three services every Sunday: Communion at 9:30 a.m.; morning service at 11 a.m. followed by Communion on the second Sunday of the month and including Communion on the last Sunday of the month, a formal Communion service also takes place every quarter; and 6 p.m. with Communion on the first Sunday of the month.
+St Cuthbert's holds two services every Sunday: Communion at 9.30am; morning service at 10.30am followed by Communion on the second Sunday of the month and including Communion on the last Sunday of the month, a formal Communion service also takes place every quarter.
 Communion is also celebrated at noon on the second Tuesday of the month.

-The 11 a.m.
-Sunday service is accompanied by the St Cuthbert's Choir, whose membership consists of volunteer members of the congregation and choral scholars.
+The 10.30am Sunday service is accompanied by the St Cuthbert's Choir, whose membership consists of volunteer members of the congregation and choral scholars.
 The Director of Music is Graham Maclagan.

 Mission

 St Cuthbert's works with homelessness charity, Steps to Hope, to provide a free meal for up to 100 homeless people every Sunday in St Cuthbert's Hall with a night shelter for 12 afterwards.

 St Cuthbert's also operates OASIS: a ministry among Edinburgh's business community.
 OASIS works with Workplace Chaplaincy Scotland and the charity Business Matters.
 As part of this ministry, the church hosts "Soul Space": a series of reflections during the afternoon and evening of the first Wednesday of each month; "Space for Lunchtime Prayers" is also offered every Thursday at 1 p.m.

 Alongside St Andrew's and St George's West Parish Church and St John's Episcopal Church, St Cuthbert's is part of Edinburgh City Centre Churches Together: an ecumenical grouping of churches that co-operates on missionary and charitable work.

 St Cuthbert's serves as a performance venue during the Edinburgh Festival Fringe.
 The church is open to visitors from April to September between 10 a.m. and 3:30 p.m.
 Tuesday to Friday and between 10 a.m. and 1 p.m. on Saturdays.

 The work and mission of the church has been supported by the Friends of St Cuthbert's since 2002.